egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 private: False

 # Methods
-There are several methods for a end-user to pass a specific option setting for a new or existing SSH session.
+There are several methods for an end-user to pass a specific option setting for a new or existing SSH session.

 1. Command Line Interface (CLI)